 The former capital of the Inca Empire, Cuzco is one of the world's most fascinating cities.
 Many ruins from the days before the Spanish conquest of Peru are still visible in the city and surrounding foothills.
 There are countless examples of the Incas incredible skill as stone-masons.
 Huge granite blocks fit so well that a knife cannot be inserted between them.
 There are also some beautiful buildings in the city that were built by the early Spanish colonists, including the Cathedral and buildings around the main square.

-Machu Picchu (pictured below) was rediscovered by Hiram Bingham early this century when he was looking for a fabled 'lost' Inca city in the deep valleys around Cuzco.
+Machu Picchu (pictured below) was rediscovered by Hiram Bingham early last century when he was looking for a fabled 'lost' Inca city in the deep valleys around Cuzco.
 This is the most famous ruin in South America and not without reason.
 The setting is superb.
 Machu Picchu sits on a mountain ridge, high above the deep gorge of the river Urubamba and surrounded by thick forests.
 The ruins themselves are extensive with many houses, temples and fortifications.
 We could fill a whole dossier just describing the ruins but it wouldn't do them justice - it's better just to go and see them yourself.
 The exact reason the Incas built Machu Picchu is not known (because they left no written records) but it was clearly a site of ceremonial importance.

 The classic view of Machu Picchu from near the gate of the sun, Intipuncu